PhilRSmith/SIA404/README.md

 # SIA404
 FINISHED SIA REPOSITORY (from desktop)

-Take unit tests and use to create assembly.
+Takes text files with valid language as input and uses it to create assembly.

+### To use:
+Input a text file with lines similar to those found in the SIA/cAssemblerInput file, into the SIA/Assembler.c execution (via command line or ide)
-Take output binary file from DIR: SIA assembly.c and input into DIR: SIAVM siavm.c
+Take output binary file from sia (cAssemblerOutput) and input into SIAVM/siavm.c.

 (Does not include pipeline addition of other SIA repository, just linear sequence)